lynnwillems/Biomarker-Identification-Proteomics-Data/README.md

 The pipeline requires three input datasets:

 **1. Original (Non-Imputed) Dataset:**
 - This dataset was used to filter proteins with >10% missing values across samples are excluded from downstream analysis (tabular .csv or .tsv file).
-Rows were protein identifiers and colums were different samples.
+- Rows were protein identifiers and colums were different samples.

 **2. Imputed Dataset:**
 - Same structure as the original dataset, but missing values are imputed (e.g., using DIA-Analyst’s internal methods).
-Original data can be used without imputation.
+- Note: Original data can be used without imputation.

 **3. Secretome Reference Dataset:**
 - To annotate or filter for secreted proteins among the identified biomarkers.
-Source of secretome data set is Uhlén, M. et al. (2019).
+- Source secretome: Uhlén, M. et al. (2019).
 The human secretome.
 Science Signaling, 12. (https://doi.org/10.1126/scisignal.aaz0274)

 # Output
 This script is designed to analyze proteomic data obtained through DIA-Analyst, a web-based tool for data-independent acquisition (DIA) proteomics: https://analyst-suites.org/apps/dia-analyst/.